iamturns/til/misc/mac/machine-hello.md

 ### Ruby ###

-brew install --HEAD ruby-build brew install --HEAD rbenv
+brew install ruby-build
+brew install rbenv

 # Init rbenv
 # This is one time only, and will be automatically run within terminal setup later